The Musicians' Wellness Symposium: Healthy Living for the Modern Musician

 Imagine having the tools & knowledge to nail your performances consistently and reliably.
 (Say goodbye to the surprise screw ups during the most important time: the performance.)

-The very first Musicians’ Wellness Symposium by Classical Wellness features 4 experts who cover the four pillars of healthy conservatory living: Performance Psychology, Time Management, Practice Health, and Pain Prevention.
-This 4-day event will prepare musicians for conservatory so that they can do what's required of them without breaking their spirit, health, or mindset.
+This 5-day event will prepare musicians for conservatory and beyond, so they can do what's required of them without breaking their bank, spirit, health, or mindset.

 This is perfect for you if you are: